ronmichael/squickl/README.md

 Installation
 -------------------------------------------------------------
-Squickl is available via NuGet (https://www.nuget.org/packages/Squickl) can can be installed from the Package Manager:
+Squickl is available via NuGet (https://www.nuget.org/packages/Squickl) and can be installed from the Package Manager:

 	PM> Install-Package Squickl